 We live in strange times when saving the life of a newborn baby is considered controversial.
 A commonsense, compassionate and overwhelmingly popular bill that protects newborn babies has now gone six months without a vote in Congress.

-States like New York and Illinois have shocked the nation this year by expanding abortion up to the point of birth — even after the baby is delivered.
+States like New York and Illinois have shocked the nation this year by expanding abortion up to the point of birth.
 In January, Virginia Gov. Ralph Northam (D-Va.) described his stance on abortion in an interview: “The infant would be delivered; the infant would be kept comfortable; the infant would be resuscitated if that’s what the mother and the family desire, and then a discussion would ensue between the physicians and the mother.”